riipon1/rock-paper-scissors/README.md

 ### Colors

-- I have chosen the brown color for the primary background color for the game interface, it provides a calm and neutral backdrop that enhances the visibility of the game elements.
+- I have chosen the burgundy color for the primary background color for the game interface, it provides a calm and neutral backdrop that enhances the visibility of the game elements.

 - The accent color is used for the reset button and the return home hover effect for vibrancy and interactivity to the interface.